-The general format of global unicast addresses is described in section 2.5.4.
-Some special-purpose subtypes of global unicast addresses which contain embedded IPv4 addresses (for the purposes of IPv4-IPv6 interoperation) are described in section 2.5.5.
+The general format of Global Unicast addresses is described in Section 2.5.4.
+Some special-purpose subtypes of Global Unicast addresses that contain embedded IPv4 addresses (for the purposes of IPv4-IPv6 interoperation) are described in Section 2.5.5.

-Future specifications may redefine one or more sub-ranges of the global unicast space for other purposes, but unless and until that happens, implementations must treat all addresses that do not start with any of the above-listed prefixes as global unicast addresses.
+Future specifications may redefine one or more sub-ranges of the Global Unicast space for other purposes, but unless and until that happens, implementations must treat all addresses that do not start with any of the above-listed prefixes as Global Unicast addresses.

-2.5 Unicast Addresses
+2.5.
+Unicast Addresses

-IPv6 unicast addresses are aggregable with prefixes of arbitrary bit-length similar to IPv4 addresses under Classless Interdomain Routing.
+IPv6 unicast addresses are aggregatable with prefixes of arbitrary bit-length, similar to IPv4 addresses under Classless Inter-Domain Routing.

-There are several types of unicast addresses in IPv6, in particular global unicast, site-local unicast, and link-local unicast.
-There are also some special-purpose subtypes of global unicast, such as IPv6 addresses with embedded IPv4 addresses or encoded NSAP addresses.
+There are several types of unicast addresses in IPv6, in particular, Global Unicast, site-local unicast (deprecated, see Section 2.5.7), and Link-Local unicast.
+There are also some special-purpose subtypes of Global Unicast, such as IPv6 addresses with embedded IPv4 addresses.
 Additional address types or subtypes can be defined in the future.